IBM-Cloud/secure-file-storage/README.md

 - IBM Cloud API Key: click New+ (do not click Save this key in a secrets store for reuse).
 The API key provides the same privileges as your user id and is used during pipeline execution
 - Region: Region matching the toolchain is the default, but should be adjusted to where you plan to deploy the app.
 - Image Registry Namespace, e.g., secure-file-storage or your username
+- Schematics Workspace ID: Can be found under `Settings` tab of Schematics Workspace
 - Docker Image name: secure-file-storage default is good

 Click **Create**.